The Youth Dimensions of International Peace and Security

 - Protection: It requires governments to ensure the protection of youth and civilians during conflict and in post conflict settings.

-- Prevention: It calls on government to support youth by creating conducive atmosphere so as to allow them implement violent prevention and peacebuilding activities.
+- Prevention: It calls on governments to support youth by creating spaces with a conducive atmosphere so as to allow them to implement violence prevention and peacebuilding activities.

 - Partnership: It urges member states to establish and strengthen partnerships with relevant actors by engaging and empowering them on issues of countering violent extremism, social cohesion and inclusion.

 - Disengagement and reintegration: It urges governments to support youth disengagement from violent actions through the provision of job opportunities, education, capacity building and trainings, civic engagement programmes and everything possible to support the ideas and aspirations of young persons.

 UNSCR 2250 has direct correlation to UNSCR 1325 which was the first resolution to address the disproportionate and distinctive impact of armed conflict on women.
 In addition to UNSCR 1325, seven resolutions on women, peace and security have been adopted that identify the importance of recognising the contribution of women, and in some instances include a direct reference to girls, and calls for women’s equal and full participation in:

 - addressing the impact of sexual violence on women and girl’s lives

 - promoting the development and use of research for monitoring women, peace and security, including on sexual violence in conflict,